SNAP

 12 |

-- Able-Bodied Adults Without Dependents (ABAWDS) who do not meet a program exemption must either be employed 20 hours per week or participate in a Work Experience Program through LCDJFS in order to receive SNAP
+- Able-Bodied Adults Without Dependents (ABAWDS) who do not meet a program exemption must either be employed 20 hours per week or participate in the SNAP Employment and Training Program through LCDJFS in order to receive SNAP.

 How do I apply for SNAP?